Read Psalm 31: mosaic of misery and mercy

 But most importantly, our Savior Jesus quoted from this psalm on the cross:

-Luke 23:46
+Read Luke 23:46

 This psalm was well-known and loved.

 Commentators point out that Psalm 31 is not a song of praise.
 Not all psalms are- this one is of faith and fear.
-God wanted this particular psalm to be sung by His children when they came together, evident by the title.
-And if God wanted this particular psalm sung to Him, then He is not weary of our fear and mourning.
+God wanted this psalm to be sung by His children when they came together, evident by the title.
+And if God wanted this specific psalm sung to Him, then He is not weary of our fear and mourning.

 He wants us to sing it out to Him.